Battle of Phulwari: Prelude

-Lutfullah Tabrizi left his wife Dardana Bagum and son Yahya Khan at the with all his wealth at the fort of Barabati.
+Lutfullah Tabrizi left his wife Dardana Bagum and son Yahya Khan with all his wealth at the fort of Barabati.
 In December 1740, he marched from Cuttack with his two sons-in-law, Mirza Baqar Khan and Allauddin Muhammad Khan.
 Crossing Balasore he reached at the plains of Phulwari (Note: Four miles north of Balasore town.) and encamped there, forming a round circle of 300 cannons around the tents.

 On hearing of Lutfullah Tabrizi's advance, Alivardi started from Murshidabad in January 1741 with his nephew, Sayyid Ahmad alias Saulat Jung, at the head of 10,000 or 12,000 cavalry, into Orissa.
 Ghulam Husain Salim writes Alivardi’s army made of 100,000 cavalry and infantry.
 According to Madla Panji, Alivardi the number is 500 elephants, 4,000 cavalry and one lakh infantry.
 The figures are over exaggerated.

 Marching to Midnapore, Alivardi reached to Jalasore.
 There he crossed the Subarnarekha River and encamped at Ramachandrapur, three miles near the plains of Phulwari.
 Despite being near Lutfullah Tabrizi's camp, Alivardi could not attack due to severe provisions shortage caused by Midnapore zamindars failure to supply as the zamindars of Orissa who were loyal to Lutfullah Tabrizi intercepted the supplies.
 In the meantime, Maratha bargis raided his camp.
 Alivardi being pressed decided to make peace with Lutfullah Tabrizi, but Alivardi's general Mustafa Khan advised entrenching through the rains and renewing the campaign afterward.